bahattinyunus/farmware.v1/README.md

 ---

 ## Core Features
+... (rest of the content is similar, just added Getting Started and improved intro structure)

 - **Field Mapping**:
   - Use GPS and camera data to create a digital map of the field.